 Who is the Israel of God in the New Covenant?

 Galatians 6:14-16.
-In the context of the rest of Galatians, Paul refers to the “ISRAEL OF GOD” as those who walk according to the Spirit—by faith in Jesus Christ (and specifically not by works of the Jewish Old Covenant Law, including circumcision).
+In the context of the rest of Galatians (3:15-29; etc.), Paul refers to the “ISRAEL OF GOD” as those who walk according to the Spirit—by faith in Jesus Christ (and specifically not by works of the Jewish Old Covenant ceremonial law, including circumcision).

-Galatians 4:21-31.
-Physical Jerusalem, that is, the old covenant, is cast out making way for the New Spiritual Jerusalem (“the Jerusalem above”)—the new children of the promise.
+Galatians 4:21-31; Hebrews 12:22-29.
+Physical Jerusalem, that is, the old covenant, is cast out making way for the New Spiritual Jerusalem (“the Jerusalem above”)—the new children of the promise, thus the church.

 Matthew 3:7-11.
 John the Baptist tells the Pharisees and Sadducees not to count on their physical descent.
 Indeed, they are about to be cut down in the wrath about to come (AD 70).